-Curbside recycling is available through Rumpke; residents should call Rumpke at (513) 851-0122 to contract for this service.
+Curbside recycling is available through Rumpke; residents should call the City of Reading at 513-733-3725 if you would like curbside recycling.

 The city does provide a recycling drop-off site at VYO/Haffey Fieldhouse; plastics, metals and newspapers are accepted.

-Yard waste such as branches, twigs and leaves can be left at the curbside and picked up by the City at no charge; call the City’s Administration Office at (513) 733-3725 for more information.
+Yard waste such as branches and twigs can be left at the curbside and picked up by the City at no charge; call the City’s Administration Office at (513) 733-3725 for more information.

 Either the Mayor or the Safety Services Director can declare a snow emergency, which will be broadcasted on local radio and television stations.
 While the snow emergency is in effect, streets designated as snow emergency routes must be cleared of parked vehicles so emergency crews can get through.

 Additionally, motorists are prohibited from operating vehicles on such streets if the vehicle is not appropriately equipped.
 Motorists can be cited if their vehicles stall or get stuck in the snow on snow emergency routes during a snow emergency.